pepegar/courses-and-presentations/slides-md/pfp/00-intro.md

 - Students learn how to use industry grade tools for programming (git, pip...)
 - Students will further their knowledge of the Python programming language.
-- Students understand how algorithms are designed and implemented.
-- Students will learn how to work with different data structures and apply them to different cases.
+- Students will understand how to apply programming to resolve real world problems.

 # Course introduction.
 Grading